DarrenKirby/cozenage/README.md

 ## Dependencies

 `Cozenage` requires one of [readline](https://tiswww.cwru.edu/php/chet/readline/rltop.html) or libedit for the REPL.
-It requires [ICU](https://github.com/unicode-org/icu) for Unicode.
+It requires [ICU](https://github.com/unicode-org/icu) for UTF-8.
 These will almost certainly be installed already on any sort of development rig.
 It requires the [Boehm-Demers-Weiser Garbage Collector](https://github.com/bdwgc/bdwgc) which may or may not be installed already on your system.